 You can have glimpses of Indian traditions and culture in this collection.
 One series in this set shows how to wear a sari.
 Another series has boy and girl dolls from different regions of India wearing their traditional bridal attire.
 Some dolls represent the various dance forms of India.

 Do not miss the Glass case that has Mahatma Gandhi doll leading a massive Salt Sathyagraha rally.
-Check out the Tribal dolls like a Bhil tribal dolls from Madhya Pradesh, Rajasthan Puppet dolls, Kerala festival series dolls and other dolls representing everyday life from diverse regions of our country.
+Check out the Tribal dolls like Bhil tribal dolls from Madhya Pradesh, Rajasthan Puppet dolls, Kerala festival series dolls and other dolls representing everyday life from diverse regions of our country.

 The collection from other countries include a 2nd century old doll from Switzerland, Dolls based on the Ramayana from Thailand, Festival dolls of Japan, UK Replica Dolls of the Queen’s collection, Samurai dolls from Japan, Kanda Pehara from Sri Lanka, Flamenco dancer dolls from Spain, Eskimo dolls made of seal skins and African dolls made of wood and feathers.
-In another area you will find Russian dolls called Matryoshka dolls.
+In another area, you will find Russian dolls called Matryoshka dolls.
 These amazing dolls are similarly-made 5 to 6 dolls that decrease in size in such a way that one doll can be placed inside another with ease.

-How the collection grew?
+How did the collection grow?

 When you have the Prime minister of India as a patron, then there is no surprise that the collections will grow in leaps and bounds.
 Three prime ministers – Jawaharlal Nehru, Indira Gandhi and Rajiv Gandhi have actively contributed dolls from their own world-wide collections to this museum.